hendrik-sill/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+The dataset used for this ML pipeline is based on data collected by a Portuguese bank and contains variables related to clients, the last contact with clients in the context of the current campaign, additional attributes related to the campaign, general economic/ social indicators and whether a client has subscribed to a term deposit.
+The aim of this pipeline is to predict whether a particular client will subscribe to a term deposit or not given the different attributes contained in the dataset.
 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+In the Scikit-learn pipeline the data is obtained from an online source and then some simple data cleaning is performed which mainly consists of encoding categorical variables.The algorithm used is a simple logistic regression.
+Hyperparameter tuning was performed for both the regularisation inverse and the number of iterations.

 **What are the benefits of the parameter sampler you chose?**